Root access to a dedicated server allows for administrative-level changes to the dedicated server.

 As a root user, you get permission to manage software on your dedicated server.
 You are free to install any program, update it regularly, and distribute it to the server’s users.

-You can set user permissions to allow only certain users to install software.
+You can set user permissions to allow only certain users to install the software.

 Requiring admin permission to install software adds a layer of security.
 It ensures that no one will install malicious software on your dedicated server.